 We flew in at the Maseru Airport and went straight to the closest guesthouse, which is located in Makhalanyane, a small village just outside of the capital.

 We visited Maseru twice and we liked its typical African laid-back vibe, lively markets, welcoming people, and beautiful natural surroundings.
-But most of all we liked spending time at the Kick4Life restaurant/guesthouse/foundation, which is known for reinvesting 100% of their profits in supporting vulnerable young people by mentoring and educating them, offering life skills development and even HIV prevention, testing, and counseling.
+But most of all we liked spending time at the Kick4Life restaurant/guesthouse/foundation, which is known for reinvesting 100% of their profits in supporting vulnerable young people by mentoring and educating them, offering life skills development, and even HIV prevention, testing, and counseling.
 We are always so happy to learn about such interesting projects and to support their noble causes.

 Lion’s Head Mountain, Mount Qiloane, and Thaba Bosiu

-Near the capital you can find a lot of interesting mountains and rock formations.
+Near the capital, you can find a lot of interesting mountains and rock formations.
 One of the most popular mountains is the Lion’s Head Mountain, the top of which resembles a lion’s head.
 The other one is Mount Qiloane, an iconic conical mountain close to Thaba Bosiu (a sandstone plateau located in the former capital of Lesotho), which inspired the traditional Basotho Hat called mokorotlo.
 These mountains are definitely a must-see in Lesotho. 😉

 Maletsunyane Falls (Semonkong)

-Maletsunyane Falls are Lesotho’s number one tourist attraction and for a good reason!
+Maletsunyane Falls is Lesotho’s number one tourist attraction and for a good reason!
 The 192-meter-high waterfall is both beautiful and majestic.
 It is located near the town of Semonkong (Site of smoke), which was named after the falls – the actual site of smoke.
 The water is falling down the high cliff and the Maletsunyane River continues its way through the picturesque canyon.

 We had a picnic on the other side of the canyon, overlooking the majestic waterfall and it was amazing. ♥

 Due to the unreliable (or non-existent in the words of some locals we’ve met) public transportation, we had to wait for more than an hour to finally catch a ride to Semokong.
 There, we asked a taxi driver to take us to the falls.
-He was supposed to pick us up afterwards, but he didn’t, so we took a ride back to the town (and later to capital) with members of a great organization, fighting against HIV, which is a very big problem in Lesotho.
+He was supposed to pick us up afterward, but he didn’t, so we took a ride back to the town (and later to the capital) with members of a great organization, fighting against HIV, which is a very big problem in Lesotho.
 It was a pleasure to meet these amazing people and to learn about their noble efforts. ♥

 The first thing one should know about Lesotho is that it’s a fairly water-rich country.
 In fact, in recent decades they have constructed several dams for the Lesotho Highlands Water Project, which made Lesotho one of the main providers of water to South Africa.
 Katse Dam (which we were also planning to visit, but couldn’t find a ride) may be the largest dam, but Mohale Dam is considered the most beautiful dam in the country.
-The Mohale dam, which was built across the Senqunyane River, the spectacular amount of water and the stunning surrounding hills make it one of the loveliest sites in Lesotho. 🙂
+The Mohale dam, which was built across the Senqunyane River, the spectacular amount of water, and the stunning surrounding hills make it one of the loveliest sites in Lesotho. 🙂

 It was a great day for hiking, so we took our time to explore the area.